Average Customer Review:

 The plethora of convenience features on the Cuisinart DCC-3200 is another plus, owners say.
 They like the 24 hour programmable timer that lets them wake up, or come home, to a hot pot of coffee.
 Many say the brew strength settings, regular and bold, are distinct enough that they can taste the difference, although others say they can't tell which is which.
-However, other features are well-like across the board, like the option to pause the brew to sneak a cup, the easy-to-read clock, which also makes setting the timer much easier, and adjustments that allow you to choose "keep warm" for up to four hours -- two hours longer than on most coffee makers.
+However, other features are well-liked across the board, such as the option to pause the brew to sneak a cup, the easy-to-read clock, which also makes setting the timer much easier, and adjustments that allow you to choose "keep warm" for up to four hours -- two hours longer than on most coffee makers.

 True coffee aficionados love to customize their brew as much as possible and one of the best ways to do that is by grinding your own coffee.
-While most prefer a dedicated coffee grinder paired with a great coffee maker, others like the convenience of a grind and brew coffee machine that does both.
+While most prefer a dedicated coffee grinder (covered in their own report) paired with a great coffee maker, others like the convenience of a grind and brew coffee machine that does both.
 Grind and brew coffee makers aren't tested by experts as often as other types of coffee machines, but they're popular with consumers regardless, and those who love them are quite passionate about them.

 The Cuisinart DGB-550BK Grind & Brew (Est. $65) is the most popular grind and brew machine that we spotted, with owners agreeing that it makes an excellent, fresh-tasting cup of coffee.
 In spite of its two-part system, users say it's easy to use and clean, but it does require a bit more attention and more frequent cleaning to be sure that the coffee grinder does not bog down.
 The grinder can also be messy, and we saw some complaints of it "spewing" coffee (and grounds) on the counter.
 However, many reviewers point out that this can happen if you don't follow the instructions closely, so at least a percentage of those reports are the result of user error.